aurigandrea/nudigitalheritage/src/blog/2023 - 04 - 20 - can-we-understand-war-through-video-games-the-imperial-war-museum’s-‘war-games’-exhibition.md

   One of the most popular genres is that of war games: where digitally representing real-life war functions as the basis of both gameplay and narrative.
-The Imperial War Museum’s new exhibition, ‘War Games’, attempts to provide insight into how such games are created and what impact these historical representations of warfare can have on users.
-Christina Chester thinks it is a missed opportunity.
+The Imperial War Museum’s new exhibition, ‘War Games’, attempts to provide insight into how they are created and what impact these historical representations of warfare can have on users.
+I think it is a missed opportunity.
 Continue reading to learn why."
 author: " Christina Chester"
 date: 2023-04-20T09:12:41.549Z
 tags: